Codeinwp/caresland-free/readme.txt

-= Caresland =
+= Caresland Lite =

-Author: codeinwp
+Author: themeisle

 Tags: orange, yellow, green, gray, light, one-column, right-sidebar, responsive-layout, custom-background, custom-header, editor-style, featured-images, sticky-post, threaded-comments, translation-ready

 Requires at least:	3.3.0

-Tested up to:		3.9.1
+Tested up to:		3.9

-Caresland
+Caresland Lite

 == Description ==

-Caresland is a a easily customizable WordPress Theme designed for kindergartens or other websites about activities with children.
+Caresland Lite is a a easily customizable WordPress Theme designed for kindergartens or other websites about activities with children.

 = License =